Google Maps WordPress Plugin – More Than Just Pretty Maps

 - Featured Image As Map Marker – experimental but uses the posts featured image as a map marker icon

-- Geotag My Activities – allows your users to add location to their BuddyPress activity updates
+- Geotag My Activities – allows your users to add the location to their BuddyPress activity updates

-- Geotag My Posts – add location to your posts, pages and custom post types
+- Geotag My Posts – add a location to your posts, pages, and custom post types

 - Where Am I? – Show a map to your visitor based on their current location

 Far from being just a way to insert a Google map into your WordPress post, the Google Maps plugin adds mapping and geo-location to deliver a stable of location features that has a massive variety of potential uses.

 Download it and start building your location-aware WordPress website.